First LGBT+ digital banking platform launches in United States

 Daylight, the new platform, said it has developed tools and content to help LGBT+ Americans reach specific financial goals such as saving money for surrogacy or gender transition surgery, and to make banking more inclusive.

-The nation’s estimated 9 million LGBT+ people wield some $1 trillion in collective spending power but are mostly underserved by banks that fail to tap into their assets or address their interests, Daylight Chief Executive Rob Curtis said.
+The nation’s LGBT+ population wields some $1 trillion in collective spending power but are mostly underserved by banks that fail to tap into their assets or address their interests, Daylight Chief Executive Rob Curtis said.

 “While it’s wonderful that financial service companies join us in Pride marches, too few have absorbed our community’s critical challenges,” he said in a statement.